masterxavierfox/ultimate-docker-cheat-sheet/README.md

 If you are a complete Docker newbie, you should probably follow the [series of tutorials](https://docs.docker.com/engine/getstarted/) now.

+##Windows

+Oh for the windows folk same as mac just install the docker tool box as per the [Tutorial For windows](https://docs.docker.com/docker-for-windows/install/)

 ## Containers

 [Your basic isolated Docker process](http://etherealmind.com/basics-docker-containers-hypervisors-coreos/).
 Containers are to Virtual Machines as threads are to processes.
 Or you can think of them as chroots on steroids.